FAQs Regarding Client Assets

 2. Independent Internal Audit function: Davy has a separate and independent internal audit function which establishes, implements and maintains an audit plan to examine and evaluate the firm’s internal systems, controls and arrangements.

-3. Risk Office: The Risk Office, reporting to the Chief Risk Officer, oversees all the risks for the firm and ensures that the Davy Group has in place a comprehensive risk management framework.
-The Risk Office is a fully independent control function and includes the client asset oversight area reporting to the Head of Client Asset Oversight.
-In relation to Client Asset Regulations, the Risk Office carries out regular reviews of the procedures and processes in place to safeguard client assets.
-This includes, inter alia, regular monitoring of client asset reconciliations performed by other departments in Davy that are independent of both the front office and the Risk Office.
+3. Group Risk: Group Risk, reporting to the Chief Risk Officer, oversees all the risks for the firm and ensures that the Davy Group has in place a comprehensive risk management framework.
+Group Risk is a fully independent control function and includes the client asset oversight area reporting to the Head of Client Asset Oversight.
+In relation to the Client Asset Requirements, Group Risk carries out regular reviews of the procedures and processes in place to safeguard client assets.
+This includes, inter alia, regular monitoring of client asset reconciliations performed by other departments in Davy that are independent of both the front office and Group Risk.

 4. Other reviews: We also seek external advice from large, reputable firms on new developments in regulation, law and information security to ensure we are in line with industry best practice.
 We have invested very significant amounts in leading edge technology platforms to ensure that we have robust systems to deliver the best service to clients in a secure and reliable way.
 This includes independent reviews of IT security (firewalls, controls over data, etc.).